 There are now numerous sites where e-waste can be dropped off around Adelaide, usually free of charge.
 Most sites have limited hours, e.g. most sites are only available during business hours.
 Additionally, some sites have limits on what can be dropped off.
 It is best to call the site before delivering your e-waste, to check on charges, opening hours, and what you can drop off.
-To find an e-waste site, visit the following two web-pages:
+To find an e-waste site, visit the following websites:

 Household batteries and old mobile phones can also be dropped at the Burnside Civic Centre during business hours, see the staff at the customer service desk for advice on where to deposit these items.

 Whitegoods such as fridges, freezers and washing machines can be recycled by suppliers of new products.
 If you are buying new whitegoods, check with the retailer and see if they will collect any whitegoods you are replacing.
-Alternatively, whitegoods can be booked in for hard waste collection.
+Whitegoods can be booked in for hard waste collection.
 Alternatively, these items may be dropped to a resource transfer station, or picked-up by a waste collection service, such as:

 Need further assistance?

 Please call 8366 4200 or email council if you are a resident and need assistance finding a location to deliver your e-waste.

 - Bring domestic e-waste into the Council Depot, where an e-waste cage will be available - access is via the pedestrian gate (use the intercom to request access).